 distributions are shown in Figure 6.

-The conditioned fluvial porosity and permeability distributions are used as inputs for the numerical
+The conditional fluvial porosity and permeability distributions are used as input models for the numerical

-simulation of geologic CO2 storage using MRST [75].
+simulation of geologic CO2 storage using MRST [75] to calculate the response models for training our proposed model.
 Specifically, the MRST-co2lab module is used as an

 automatic-differentiation framework for the compositional simulation of the two-phase CO2-water problem.